Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Methods

-The optimization of our six-parameter neutron superfluid gap model \eqref{new_parametrization} presents a significant computational challenge due to the vast parameter space and the expensive nature of neutron star cooling calculations.
+The optimization of our six-parameter neutron superfluid gap model \eqref{new_parametrization} poses a substantial computational task because the parameter space is high-dimensional and must be explored through repeated cooling curve evaluations.
 Our approach integrates our Fortran90-based cooling simulation code with Python-based optimization analysis using the Optuna \cite{Akiba_2019_Optuna} framework, creating a seamless computational pipeline for parameter exploration.

 Traditional optimization methods such as grid search or random search are computationally prohibitive for this problem.
 A grid search with even modest resolution (\textit{e.g.}, 10 points per parameter) would require $10^6$ evaluations, while random search lacks the efficiency to converge within reasonable computational limits.
 To address this challenge, we employ the Tree-structured Parzen Estimator (TPE) algorithm \cite{Bergstra_2011_TPE}, a sequential model-based optimization technique that efficiently navigates high-dimensional parameter spaces.